tao-amodal/tao-amodal.github.io/README.md

-# Tracking Everything Everywhere All At Once
+# Tracking Any Object Amodally

-This repository contains source code for the [OmniMotion website](https://omnimotion.github.io).
+This repository contains source code for the [TAO-Amodal website](https://tao-amodal.github.io).

 If you find our work useful please cite:
 <pre>
-@inproceedings{wang2023omnimotion,
-  title     = {Tracking Everything Everywhere All at Once}, author    = {Wang, Qianqian and Chang, Yen-Yu and Cai, Ruojin and Li, Zhengqi and Hariharan, Bharath and Holynski, Aleksander and Snavely, Noah}, booktitle = {International Conference on Computer Vision}, year      = {2023}
-}
+Incoming...
 </pre>

-The website template is borrowed from [Nerfies](https://nerfies.github.io/).
+The website template is borrowed from [Omnimotion](https://omnimotion.github.io/).

 # Website License